 The currency in Uganda is the shilling.
-Exchange rates with the US dollar have fluctuated from 1600: 1 to a recent high of 3500:1. (i.e. \$1US=3500 USh).
+Exchange rates with the US dollar have fluctuated from 1600: 1 to a recent high of 3600:1. (i.e. \$1US=3600 USh).
 The best place to exchange currency is in the FOREX offices throughout the country.
 Banks also offer decent rates.
 Worst rates come through hotels or tourist sites.
-Many volunteers have simply used the many ATM machines around the country.
-If you bring cash with you, you should be aware that banks will not exchange currency that dates before 2003, due to older counterfeit bills.
-I suggest you bring currency after 2003 in \$50 or \$100 bills.
-You will spend little money while in Ntenjeru, but there is much you can do on weekends that will require cash.
+Many volunteers have simply used their debit cards at the many ATM machines around the country.
+Just be sure you have alerted your bank of your travel plans.
+If you bring cash with you, you should be aware that banks will not exchange currency that dates before 2009, due to older counterfeit bills.
+Bills must be crisp, and if you get them from a bank I would suggest asking the teller to check them under black light before accepting themmoney changers are very picky.
+I suggest you bring currency after 2009 in \$50 or \$100 bills.
+You get a worse exchange rate for \$20 bills or lower.
+You will spend little money while in Makata, but there is much you can do on weekends that will require cash.
 When I travel, I wear a neck pouch with my US and Uganda currency split between the two.
 I used to carry a waste pouch, but it kept slipping down as it aged.
 A good friend found his on the floor of a bus after it has fallen through one of his pant legs.
 I prefer the neck pouch only now.
 I also carry a wallet that has my functional currency, that which I will need for the day or days.
 While Kampala is a very safe city by African standards, it is a very poor city and home to many desperate souls.
 If you walk around displaying cash, or not properly securing your laptop and other belongings, you will make yourself an attractive target.
 Be smart and keep your belongings close to you, and your money securely hidden.
 You might also consider a "decoy wallet" which I always carry when in Nairobi.
 Put some old library and throw away cards with some loose US and Ugandan currency.
 In the unlikely event of a robbery, you can hand this over.